Script Expressions

 Script expressions offer a way of adding dynamic parameters to Xtract Universal.
 Script expressions are resolved at extraction runtime.
 The output of a script expression is a string.
 This string can be used as input for further .NET string operations.

-Script expressions can be used in the following scenarios:
+Script expressions can be used In this scenarios:

 - as dynamic folder paths in cloud storage destinations.